15 April 2026 · 6 min read

 Kidney stones, explained without scaring you

-Most stones up to 2 cm can today be removed through the body's own urinary tract — no incision, no scar.
-The procedure is called RIRS (Retrograde Intrarenal Surgery) and uses a thin flexible scope passed through the urethra to reach the kidney.
+Many kidney stones can be treated endoscopically through the urinary tract, depending on size, location, infection risk and kidney function.
+One commonly used option is RIRS (Retrograde Intrarenal Surgery), where a thin flexible scope is passed through the urethra to reach the kidney.